EasyPost/easypost-node/UPGRADE_GUIDE.md

 - `errors/general/missing_parameter_error`
 - `errors/general/signature_verification_error`

 ApiErrors will behave like the previous Error class did.
 They will include a `message`, `errors`, `code`, and `statusCode`.
-This class extends the builtin Error which only contains a message, used for exceptions thrown directly from this library.
+This class extends EasyPostError which only contains a message, used for exceptions thrown directly from this library.

 ## 6.0 Corrected Names & Namespaces